Genya Ravan

-Genya Ravan, a.k.a.
-Goldie (born Genyusha Zelkovicz; April 19, 1940) is an American rock singer and music producer.
-She was lead singer of The Escorts, Goldie and the Gingerbreads, and Ten Wheel Drive.
+Genya Ravan (born Genyusha Zelkowitz; April 19, 1940), also known as Goldie, is an American rock singer and music producer.
+She was lead singer of the Escorts, Goldie and the Gingerbreads, and Ten Wheel Drive.

-Life and career

-Childhood
+Early life

-Ravan was born in Łódź, Poland in 1940 and emigrated to the United States in 1947, accompanied by her parents and one sister.
-They were her only family members who had survived the Nazi Holocaust in Europe; she also had two brothers, who both died.
+Genyusha Zelkovicz was born in Łódź, Poland in a Jewish family in 1940 and emigrated to the United States in 1947, accompanied by her parents and one sister.
+They were her only family members who had survived the Nazi Holocaust in Europe.
+Two brothers, grandparents, and multiple aunts and uncles died in concentration camps.
 The family did not speak any English when they arrived.
 Genya was named 'Goldie' by her mother, who claimed Genyusha was not American enough.

-Music career
+Career

-Early success and Goldie and The Gingerbreads
+Early success and Goldie and the Gingerbreads

 Goldie's career started in 1962 in a Brooklyn club called The Lollipop Lounge, which is also the title of her autobiography published by Billboard Books.
 On a dare, she jumped up to sing, which she states was the first time she had heard her voice.
-She was asked to join the band The Escorts, which featured Richard Perry as one of the members.
+She was asked to join the band the Escorts, which featured Richard Perry as one of the members.
 After signing to Decca's subsidiary Coral Records and being produced by Henry Jerome, she found success with a cover of "Somewhere" from West Side Story, which went to number one in parts of the Midwest.

-In 1963, she formed Goldie and The Gingerbreads after meeting drummer Ginger Bianco in a Greenwich Village bar.
+In 1963, she formed Goldie and the Gingerbreads after meeting drummer Ginger Bianco in a Greenwich Village bar.
 After seeing the band at a party for the Rolling Stones, Atlantic Records Chairman Ahmet Ertegün signed them to Atlantic subsidiary Atco Records.

 While playing at New York City's hot spot The Wagon Wheel on 45th Street in Times Square, Mike Jeffries, Eric Burdon, Hilton Valentine, and Chas Chandler spotted them and wanted them to come to England.
-Goldie and The Gingerbreads toured with the Rolling Stones, the Yardbirds, the Kinks, the Hollies and Manfred Mann.
+Goldie and the Gingerbreads toured with the Rolling Stones, the Yardbirds, the Kinks, the Hollies and Manfred Mann.
 They released their hit song "Can't You Hear My Heart Beat" in 1965, which reached number 25 on the UK Singles Chart.
 The band stayed in London for two years.